Back to Top

 REVERSING POPULATION DECLINE

-Since 2010, Decatur's population has declined over 5%.
+Since 2010, Decatur's population has declined 10%.
 Population decline leads to reduced economic growth, labor shortages, increased debt, and decreased city revenue to provide services.
 To reverse population decline and create a livable, vibrant, and healthy city, it will take high-paying jobs, a skilled labor force, and housing.
 City government can play a substantial role in housing and neighborhood revitalization to stabilize and increase Decatur's population.
 One way to fund neighborhood revitalization efforts is through revenue from video gambling.
 These establishments reduce the vibrancy of our city and negatively impact our citizens.
-Decatur is a great place to live including low cost of living, outstanding arts programs, wonderful parks, and excellent healthcare systems.
+Decatur is a great place to live including low cost of living, outstanding arts programs, wonderful parks, and high quality healthcare systems.

 Decatur's biggest economic development opportunity is reversing its population decline